Jonathan Hyde: Career

 Hyde is a member of the Royal Shakespeare Company.
 Among other roles, he played Ferdinand in a 1985 production of John Webster's The Duchess of Malfi.
 He was an original cast member of Not the Nine O'Clock News, the first series of which was pulled from broadcast because of the General Election of 1979.
 The 1990s produced many of Hyde's best known film roles such as Cadbury, the loyal butler in Richie Rich, Sam Parrish/Van Pelt, the hunter in Jumanji, J. Bruce Ismay, the arrogant managing director of the White Star Line in Titanic, and Egyptologist Allen Chamberlain in The Mummy.
 He has been in numerous films including The Contract, The Curse of King Tut's Tomb, Land of the Blind, The Tailor of Panama, Sherlock Holmes and the Case of the Silk Stocking, Eisenstein and Anaconda.

-He appeared in the 1989 BBC drama series Shadow of the Noose in which he played barrister Edward Marshall Hall.
-He has also appeared in several television mysteries, including The Adventures of Sherlock Holmes starring Jeremy Brett in which Hyde played Culverton Smith and Midsomer Murders as Frank Smythe-Webster.
+He starred in the 1989 BBC drama series Shadow of the Noose in which he played the lead barrister Edward Marshall Hall.
+Incidentally, Isobel Buchanan sang the theme song for the series He has also appeared in several television mysteries, including The Adventures of Sherlock Holmes starring Jeremy Brett in which Hyde played Culverton Smith and Midsomer Murders as Frank Smythe-Webster.

 In 2007, Hyde played Dr. Dorn in Chekhov's The Seagull and the Earl of Kent in King Lear for the Royal Shakespeare Company in a repertory company that included Ian McKellen, Frances Barber, Romola Garai, William Gaunt and Sylvester McCoy.
 Both plays toured together internationally, before taking up residence in the New London Theatre.
 The final performance was on 12 January 2008.
 He reprised his role of Kent in the 2008 television film of King Lear.

 In the final series of BBC's popular series Spooks, Hyde played Ilya Gavrik, a Russian Minister.

-Hyde appeared as Lionel Logue, the King's speech therapist in the West End production of The King's Speech at Wyndham's Theatre.
+Hyde appeared as Lionel Logue, the King's speech therapist, in the West End production of The King's Speech at Wyndham's Theatre.

 From 2014 to 2017, he starred as Eldritch Palmer in the FX TV series The Strain.

 In 2019, he starred as Beau in Gently Down The Stream at London's Park Theatre, and himself earned an Olivier Award Nomination: Outstanding Achievement in an Affiliate Theatre - Jonathan Hyde.

 Personal life

-Hyde married Scottish operatic soprano Isobel Buchanan in 1980.
-They have two daughters, one of whom is actress Georgia King.
+Hyde married the Scottish operatic soprano Isobel Buchanan in 1980.
+They have two daughters, one of whom is the Scottish actress Georgia King.
+The other is actress Willa King who now lives in Sydney, Australia.